minipadKB/minipad-firmware/README.md

 *Description*: Enables/Disables the HID output (meaning whether the key signal is sent to the host device) on the specified key(s).

 </details>

+# Commercial usage

+As the firmware is distributed under the GPL-3 license, commercial usage is allowed for anyone, given that your source code and any changes made are released to the public.

+Furthermore, we'd like every company or individuals using the firmware commercially to consider donating us a part of their profit made.
+This would help us funding the Minipad Project, as well as allowing us to spend more of our free-time to work and maintain this project.

+If you're considering financially supporting us, please send a DM to `minisbett#8873` on Discord, or reach out to them via [Twitter](https://twitter.com/minisbett).

+We're more than happy to help you get along with the firmware, as well as adjusting it to work on your hardware!

 # Licenses